 Indoor Crafts & Art Projects

 Yes, most crafts and art projects are done indoors, so why did I include this in this list of indoor activities for kids?

-Because I wanted a go-to place of things to do when we’re stuck inside and crafts and art projects are a major thing for kids to do indoors!
+Because I wanted a go-to place for things to do when we’re stuck inside and crafts and art projects are a major thing for kids to do indoors!

 What makes this list any different than any other list of art projects or crafts the kids can do?